What types of bunion surgery are there?

 - Barely perceptible scar.

-Prior to surgery, a detailed clinical history is taken with a physical examination aimed at defining the extent of the biomechanical problem.
-Preliminary radiographs are taken to determine the value of the pathological angulations and classify them according to their severity, as well as to appreciate other adjoining defects.
+Prior to surgery, a detailed clinical history is taken with a physical examination aimed at defining the magnitude of the biomechanical problem.
+Previous radiographs are taken to determine the value of the pathological angulations and classify them according to their severity, as well as to appreciate other adjacent defects.

 Percutaneous foot surgery is indicated when hallux valgus is mild or moderate.
 In general, when the hallux angle is less than 25º.
 In severe cases where open surgery is not possible due to the patient’s age or pathological history, percutaneous surgery may be indicated.
 In addition, techniques are being developed to resolve more severe cases with this type of surgery.